 Upon both complaint and observation, Code Enforcement Inspectors conduct investigations of properties to determine whether alleged nuisance and zoning code violations are occurring within the Parish.
 If an alleged violation is confirmed, the Division will notify the property owner and provide him/her with the opportunity to correct said violation within a specified time frame.
 If the property owner does not correct the violation within the prescribed time frame, the Parish may schedule the case for an Administrative Hearing or have the work performed at the property owner's expense, depending on the nature and extent of the violation.

 In cases that involve direct abatement by the Parish, such as a high grass violation, the property owner will be billed for the work performed and a lien placed against the property if the costs are not satisfied within the prescribed time frame.
-In cases that involve Administrative Hearings, should the Hearing Officer issue a judgment that recognizes the alleged violation, property owners will be asessed Administrative fees, court costs, and associated penalties; as well as be provided with a time frame to correct the violation.
-Should the violation remain uncorrected, the Parish may abate the violation at the property owner's expense and a lien placed against the property if the costs are not satisfied within the required timeframe.
+In cases that involve Administrative Hearings, should the Hearing Officer issue a judgment that recognizes the alleged violation, property owners will be asessed Administrative fees, court costs, and associated penalties; as well as be given a time frame to correct the violation.
+Should the violation remain uncorrected, the Parish may abate the violation at the property owner's expense and a lien placed against the property.